 This is the most flavorful taco meat that you’ll ever meet!
 It’s delicious served with tortillas (like my paleo naan), over salad or on top of nachos.
 I love this recipe so much that I’ve made it twice in the past couple weeks and have been happily enjoying leftovers.

 This recipe is delicious as is – but if you want to stretch the meat out to serve more people or to last you a little longer, you can add some chopped potatoes to it.
 I’ve done this – and it’s fantastic.

 One thing you have to keep in mind when making this recipe is that meat can sometimes release quite a bit of liquid.
 That’s why I don’t add any additional water to the Instant Pot before making this taco meat.
-Even without adding liquid, I have to boil off a good amount of water that the meat naturally releases.
+Even without adding liquid, I have to boil off some water that the meat naturally releases.
 Once I remove the lid from the pot, I press the sauté button to boil off any remaining liquid.

 - 2 pounds ground beef or ground meat of choice